jarppiko/ansible-role-exim4/README.md

 # Ansible Role: Exim

-Installs Exim 4 ESMTP server on Debian/Ubuntu.
+Installs Exim 4 ESMTP server on Debian/Ubuntu, but not using the debian config packaging.

 There are three major operational modes this supports: